iBug/iBug-source/_posts/2020-06-01-linux-container-explained.md

 ## Resource restriction

+The last part to talk about is restricting container resources.
+Surely we don't want a container to overuse system resources like CPU or RAM and make the host system less stable.
+Linux Control Groups (Cgroups) is designed for efficient resource constraint that we're going to make use of.
+There are many "cgroup systems" for different aspects of system resources, including CPU, RAM and even disk I/O. Looks pretty neat, right?

+Unlike other parts we've built so far, cgroup doesn't use system calls for setup and configuration, but a filesystem-based interface instead, like those in `/proc` or `/sys`.
+In fact, the cgroup control interface resides exactly under `/sys`, at `/sys/fs/cgroup`.
+With this interface, we read and write "files" to change configuration values, and create and delete directories to add or remove structures.

 ## Conclusion

 Here's the completed container that I wrote, with some bells and whistles added: [<i class="fab fa-github"></i> iBug/iSpawn](https://github.com/iBug/iSpawn)